 Essential oils recommended include:

 Basil–improves mental focus and relieves physical aches

-Bergamot–alleviates feelings of sadness, anxiety, stress
+Bergamot–alleviates feelings of sadness,feeling anxious or anxious feelings, stress

 Citrus oils–(orange, lemon or grapefruit)–uplifting and energizing

 Clary sage–relieves fatigue and stress

 Lavender–balancing, calming and may help occasional sleeplessness